magizbox/git/docs/team_workflow.md

 ### Step 6: Develop new features

 **Team sync**.
-So developer can `checkout` from dev feature to create new feature.
+At this moment, developer can `checkout` from dev feature to create new feature.

 ![resources/workflow-step-6.png](resources/workflow-step-6.png)

 ### Step 7: New version

-Leader take repository to merge from dev branch to master branch and create tag to release new version.
+Leader take responsibility to merge from dev branch to master branch and create tag to release new version.

 ![resources/workflow-step-7.png](resources/workflow-step-7.png)